Niko Tsakiris: International

-On March 3, 2020, Tsakriris was called up to a training camp for the United States national under-15 team.
+On March 3, 2020, Tsakiris was called up to a training camp for the United States national under-15 team.
 On April 20, 2022, Tsakiris was called up to a training camp for the United States national under-20 team.
 He was the second youngest player called for the camp.

 Personal life

-Niko's father is Shaun Tsakiris, an American former soccer player who is currently an assistant coach of the US under-20 men's soccer team and the director of Los Gatos United academy.
+Niko's father is Shaun Tsakiris, an American former soccer player who is currently an assistant coach of the U.S. under-20 men's soccer team and the director of Los Gatos United academy.
 He is of Greek and Portuguese descent.